Table of Contents[Hide][Show]

 Well it was!
 We did several runs on the bunny hill, and I crisscrossed (again without falling), following my ski instructor down the slope, executing the turns smoothly.
 He was correct – the new skis are better for the knees!
 Even better, by following his patient instructions, I began to feel a bit more confident with maneuvering my progress from side to side.
-Meatball event convinced me to leave the bunny hill and adventure to the far left (when facing slopes) lift.
+Meatball even convinced me to leave the bunny hill and adventure to the far left (when facing slopes) lift.

 Even as the big snowflakes started falling, I began to feel less tense and actually started to enjoy the ski down.
 And I didn’t fall until we ventured to the green/blue slope.
 Oh yeah, there was a tumble, but I did get up and continue down without a hitch.
 One fall, one great time, and confidence in skiing again – priceless!

-My first visit to Ski Granby Ranch was a few years ago, but the positive experience lingers on.
+My first visit to Granby Ranch was a few years ago, but the positive experience lingers on.
 Did I mention that this Traveling Grandmom finally “got” skiing?
 Thanks to Granby Ranch’s ski terrain and my great instructor Meatball, I’m not ready to put the skis away just yet.

 More about Skiing at Granby Ranch

 There’s no need to hunt for parking, or battle for space to turn on the slopes.
-Ski Granby Ranch’s easy access, wide-open terrain includes beginner, intermediate, and advanced runs, as well as a terrain park with progressive features.
+Granby Ranch’s easy access, wide-open terrain includes beginner, intermediate and advanced runs, as well as a terrain park with progressive features.

-All ages of abilities will find something to love at Ski Granby Ranch with its easy access, wide-open terrain including beginner, intermediate, and advanced runs.
+All ages and abilities will find something to love at Granby Ranch with its family-friendly slopes and pricing.